TOPPROJECT SUMMARYPROCESSGALLERY

 The Mariner’s Stow began as a creative response to the problem of misplaced books, a temporary storage solution for readers in motion.
 Now, it stands as a tactile exploration of sustainable design.

-Crafted from reclaimed cherry wood and a blue net repurposed from discarded fishing gear, the piece functions as both a catchall and a quiet companion in the home’s entryway.
+Crafted from reclaimed cherry wood and material from discarded fishing industry textiles (such as sail cloth, and Nylon Netting), the piece functions as both a catchall and a refined companion in the home’s entryway.

 Two tilted wooden panels lean toward each other at a gentle angle, creating a natural tension that supports two distinct storage zones:

-More than just a piece of furniture, The Mariner’s Stow is a marker of boundaries, of outside versus in.
+More than just a piece of furniture, The Mariner’s Stow is a boundary marker, of out versus in.

 No items found.